 How to add client-specific representations without overloading the letter

 ISA 580.13 allows the auditor to request additional representations to support other audit evidence.
-In practice, representation letters go wrong in two directions.
+In our experience, rep letters go wrong in two directions.

-The first failure: the letter includes no client-specific representations at all.
-It is a generic template with the ISA 580.10–11 paragraphs and nothing else.
-A reviewer comparing the representation letter to the audit file's risk assessment will see significant risks that have no corresponding representation.
+The first failure is that the letter includes no client-specific representations at all.
+It is a generic template with the ISA 580.10 -11 paragraphs and nothing else.
+A reviewer comparing the rep letter to the audit file’s risk assessment will see significant risks that have no corresponding representation.
 If the entity has a material litigation provision, a representation about the completeness of litigation disclosures should be in the letter.
 If the entity has complex revenue arrangements, a representation about the appropriateness of the revenue recognition policy should be in the letter.

-The second failure: the letter includes 40 client-specific representations covering every conceivable risk, turning it into a contract-length document that management signs without reading.
-An unread representation letter is not evidence of anything.
-ISA 580.A2 notes that written representations provide audit evidence, but their reliability depends on whether management has been informed about the matters covered.
-A representation letter that management could not reasonably have read before signing has reduced evidential value.
+The second failure is that the letter includes 40 client-specific representations covering every conceivable risk, turning it into a contract-length document that management signs without reading.
+An unread rep letter is not evidence of anything.
+ISA 580 .A2 notes that written representations provide audit evidence, but their reliability depends on whether management has been informed about the matters covered.
+A rep letter that management could not reasonably have read before signing has reduced evidential value.

-Add a client-specific representation for every significant risk identified in the planning memorandum where the audit evidence from other sources is inherently limited.
-Estimates, legal matters, management intent (for example, the intention to hold an investment to maturity), and matters where the information is confined to management.
+The practical rule.
+Add a client-specific representation for every significant risk identified in the PM where the audit evidence from other sources is inherently limited.
+Estimates, legal matters, completeness assertions, and management intent (for example, the intention to hold an investment to maturity) are common examples.
 One representation per significant area, stated in one or two sentences.
 No more than four to six client-specific additions beyond the standard paragraphs.

 Dating and signing: the timing rules that generate findings

-ISA 580.14 requires the date of the written representations to be as near as practicable to, but not after, the date of the auditor's report.
-ISA 580.15 requires the representations to cover all financial statements and periods referred to in the auditor's report.
+ISA 580.14 requires the date of the written representations to be as near as practicable to, but not after, the date of the auditor’s report.
+ISA 580.15 requires the representations to cover all FS and periods referred to in the auditor’s report.

-In practice, this means the representation letter should be dated on the same day the audit report is signed, or no more than one or two days before.
-A representation letter dated two weeks before the audit report creates an unaddressed gap.
+In our experience, this means the rep letter should be dated on the same day the audit report is signed, or no more than one or two days before.
+A rep letter dated two weeks before the audit report creates an unaddressed gap.
 Events could have occurred in that gap that would have required a different representation.
-The fix is procedural: schedule the representation letter signing as the last step before the audit report is issued, not as a task completed during fieldwork.
+The fix is procedural.
+Schedule the rep letter signing as the last step before the audit report is issued, not as a task completed during fieldwork.

 The letter must be addressed to the auditor.
-It must be on the entity's letterhead.
-ISA 580.A19 confirms the required form: a letter from management to the auditor.
-In practice, the auditor drafts the letter and management reviews it, then signs and issues it on entity letterhead.
+It must be on the entity’s letterhead.
+ISA 580 .A19 confirms the required form as a letter from management to the auditor.
+In our experience, the auditor drafts the letter and management reviews it, then signs and issues it on entity letterhead.
 This is standard practice and ISA 580 does not prohibit it.
 But the auditor must ensure management has actually read the letter and understood its contents.
 A letter that management signs sight-unseen is a compliance risk, not audit evidence.

-ISA 580.9 requires the representations to come from management with appropriate responsibilities for the financial statements and knowledge of the matters concerned.
-In practice, this means the CEO (or managing director) and the CFO (or finance director).
+On who signs, ISA 580.9 requires the representations to come from management with appropriate responsibilities for the FS and knowledge of the matters concerned.
+In our experience, this means the CEO (or managing director) and the CFO (or finance director).
 For smaller entities with a single director-owner, that person signs.
-ISA 580.A4–A6 recognises that the appropriate signatory depends on the entity's governance structure.
+ISA 580 .A4-A6 recognises that the appropriate signatory depends on the entity’s governance structure.

 What to do when management pushes back

-If management does not provide one or more engagement-specific representations (ISA 580.13), the auditor must consider why (ISA 580.17), determine whether it affects the reliability of other representations (ISA 580.18), and take appropriate action including the possible effect on the auditor's opinion under ISA 580.19.
+If management does not provide one or more engagement-specific representations ( ISA 580.13 ), the auditor must consider why ( ISA 580.17 ), determine whether it affects the reliability of other representations ( ISA 580.18 ), assess what additional audit evidence may be needed, and take appropriate action including the possible effect on the auditor’s opinion under ISA 580.19 .
 The appropriate action depends on the representation.
 If management refuses to represent that litigation disclosures are complete, the auditor has a scope limitation on legal provisions and must assess whether the matter is material and pervasive.

-If management modifies a representation (adds qualifying language), the auditor must evaluate whether the modification affects the reliability of the representation and whether additional audit procedures are needed (ISA 580.A27).
-A common modification: management changes "we confirm that all related party transactions have been disclosed" to "to the best of our knowledge, all related party transactions have been disclosed."
-For ISA 580.13 representations, the knowledge-and-belief qualifier is acceptable (ISA 580.A7–A8).
-For the ISA 580.10–11 mandatory representations, it is not.
+If management modifies a representation (adds qualifying language), the auditor must evaluate whether the modification affects the reliability of the representation and whether additional audit procedures are needed ( ISA 580 .A27).
+A common modification is that management changes “we confirm that all related party transactions have been disclosed” to “to the best of our knowledge, all related party transactions have been disclosed.”
+For ISA 580.13 representations, the knowledge-and-belief qualifier is acceptable ( ISA 580 .A7-A8).
+For the ISA 580.10 -11 mandatory representations, it is not.

 Worked example: Dijkstra Logistics B.V.

-The representation letter for Dijkstra Logistics B.V. contains the following sections:
+The rep letter for Dijkstra Logistics B.V. contains the following sections.

-The managing director (A. Dijkstra) and the finance director (M. Hendriks) confirm that they have fulfilled their responsibility for the preparation of the financial statements in accordance with Titel 9, Boek 2 BW.
-They confirm their responsibility for internal control relevant to the preparation of financial statements free from material misstatement.
-They confirm that all information relevant to the preparation of the financial statements has been provided to the auditor, that all transactions have been recorded, and that access to all records and personnel has been provided.
+The managing director (A. Dijkstra) and the finance director (M. Hendriks) confirm that they have fulfilled their responsibility for the preparation of the FS in accordance with Titel 9, Boek 2 BW.
+They also confirm their responsibility for internal control relevant to the preparation of FS free from material misstatement.
+The letter states that all information relevant to the preparation of the FS has been provided to the auditor, that all transactions have been recorded, that access to all records and personnel has been provided, and that management has disclosed all known events requiring adjustment or disclosure.

+Documentation note.
 These paragraphs are not subject to a knowledge-and-belief qualifier.
-They must match the engagement letter wording under ISA 210.
+They must match the engagement letter wording under ISA 210 .

 ISA-required engagement-specific representations

-The ISA 570 going concern representation is not included because the going concern assessment identified no events or conditions casting doubt on continuity.
+Documentation note.
+The ISA 570 going concern representation is not included because the going concern assessment identified no events or conditions casting doubt on continuity (Scenario 1 under the firm’s methodology).
 Record this omission decision in the file.

-Each client-specific representation maps to a significant risk in the planning memorandum.
+Documentation note.
+Each client-specific representation maps to a significant risk in the PM.
 Cross-reference the representation to the ISA 540 estimate evaluation working paper (onerous contracts) and the ISA 501 litigation confirmation (legal claim).

 Dating and signing